 Chris D. Burton is an American composer of concert music.
 His music draws on his own performance experiences: pulling from piano literature, band, and orchestral repertoire, and blending in stylistic elements of jazz and rock.
 His work is often characterized by energetic passages full of rhythmic life and emotion.
 His music “employs the peppiness and darting interjections of Gershwin-era modernism; it’s dense and extraordinarily resourceful.”
 (NOLA Defender, November 2013)

-Burton studied the art of composition under Scott McAllister, Ladislav Kubik, and Forrest Pierce.
+Burton studied the art of composition under Scott McAllister, Ladislav Kubik, Forrest Pierce, and James Barnes.
 His String Quartet (2009) was a finalist in the ASCAP Morton Gould Young Composers Competition as well as finalist in the 2012 Red Note Music Festival Composition Competition.
 Musicians that have performed his music include Craig Hultgren (Cello), the Ohio State University First Year Orchestra, the Baylor University Symphonic Band and Symphony Orchestra, Cultures in Harmony, and Melissa Vaughan (Clarinet).